CrimsonVista/UTAustin-Courses/2021sp_cs361s/docs/cs361s_syllabus.md

 Please note, YOU WILL NOT BE ALLOWED TO RESUBMIT IF YOU DID NOT COMPARE YOUR RESULTS WITH A TEAMMATE BEFORE SUBMISSION.
 You must include your comparison data as part of your petition for a regrade.

+You may resubmit any one lab my May 5 for a no-penalty re-grade.

 Labs are marked down 10 percent per day late.